-- 1) When trainees are simultaneously accepted into a preliminary PGY-1 GME Program and a categorical PGY-2 GME Program that are both at USA Health, the categorical program director must obtain the following information in either written or electronic format from the preliminary program director prior to accepting the preliminary trainee into the categorical program: - a) Evaluations- rotational and Milestones, - b) Rotations completed, - c) Procedural/operative experience, and - d) Final competency-based performance evaluation either in written or electronic form. - e) All transfer documents must be maintained in the trainee's record in New Innovations.

-9. Physical Exam

-a.
-All newly appointed trainees must complete a health nurse screening with referral to a physician if indicated within 30 days of the date of appointment.

-10. USMLE/COMLEX Examination

-a.
-All trainees must comply with the requirements for passing USMLE Steps 2 and 3 or COMLEX Levels 2 and 3 as outlined in the University of South Alabama GME Policies and Procedures Manual.

-11. Alabama Medical License

-All trainees must comply with the requirements for obtaining a restricted (limited) or unrestricted Alabama license to practice medicine as outlined in the University of South Alabama Health GME Policies and Procedures Manual.

-12. Alabama Controlled Substance Certificate/DEA Number

-All trainees must comply with the requirements for obtaining an Alabama Controlled Substance Certificate/DEA Number as outlined in the University of South Alabama Policies and Procedures Manual.

-B. Trainee Selection

-- 1. GME Programs must have a policy in place to ensure that the following requirements of USAH and the ACGME for all applicants selected for an interview are met. - 2.
-GME Program applicants must be informed, in writing or by electronic means, of the terms, conditions, and benefits of appointment to the ACGME-accredited program, including stipends, benefits, vacation, leaves of absence, professional liability coverage, disability insurance accessible to trainees and health insurance accessible to trainees and their eligible dependents, either in effect at the time of the interview or that will be in effect at the time of the applicant's eventual appointment.
+- When trainees are simultaneously accepted into a preliminary PGY-1 GME Program and a categorical PGY-2 GME Program that are both at USAH, the categorical program director must obtain the following information in either written or electronic format from the preliminary program director prior to accepting the preliminary trainee into the categorical program: - a) Evaluations- rotational and Milestones, - b) Rotations completed, - c) Procedural/operative experience, and - d) Final competency-based performance evaluation either in written or electronic form. - e) All transfer documents must be maintained in the trainee's record in New Innovations. - 9.
+Physical Exam - a.
+All newly appointed trainees must complete a health nurse screening with referral to a physician if indicated within 30 days of the date of appointment. - 10.
+USMLE/COMLEX Examination - a.
+All trainees must comply with the requirements for passing USMLE Steps 2 and 3 or COMLEX Levels 2 and 3 as outlined in the University of South Alabama GME Policies and Procedures Manual. - 11.
+Alabama Medical License - a.
+All trainees must comply with the requirements for obtaining a restricted (limited) or unrestricted Alabama license to practice medicine as outlined in the University of South Alabama Health GME Policies and Procedures Manual. - 12.
+Alabama Controlled Substance Certificate/DEA Number - a.
+All trainees must comply with the requirements for obtaining an Alabama Controlled Substance Certificate/DEA Number as outlined in the University of South Alabama Policies and Procedures Manual. - B. Trainee Selection - 1.
+GME Programs must have a policy in place to ensure that the following requirements of USAH and the ACGME for all applicants selected for an interview are met. - 2.
+GME Program applicants must be informed, in writing or by electronic means, of the terms, conditions, and benefits of appointment to the ACGME-accredited program, including stipends, benefits, vacation, leaves of absence, professional liability coverage, disability insurance accessible to trainees and health insurance accessible to trainees and their eligible dependents, either in effect at the time of the interview or that will be in effect at the time of the applicant's eventual appointment. - 3.
+GME Programs should select from among eligible applicants on the basis of criteria such as educational preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity. - 4.
+GME Programs must not discriminate with regards to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.